High Sierra Road Tripping & John Muir Wilderness Backpacking

 Kodak Gold 200

 After the lottery for Washington’s world famous Enchantments didn’t go our way (surprise, surprise) we had to scramble to find another course of action.
-Two of us live in the Bay Area and the other in Seattle, so the Sierras became the obvious choice.
+Two of us live in the Bay Area and the other in Seattle, so the Sierra became the obvious choice.

 Our plan was to road trip out from Oakland to Big Pine via Tioga Pass, with various stops en route to three days of backpacking in the John Muir Wilderness, capping it off with a different set of stops on the drive home.

-While I’ve lived in California and explored these mountains for seven years now, this was my childhood friend Evan’s first time in the Sierras.
+While I’ve lived in California and explored these mountains for seven years now, this was my childhood friend Evan’s first time in the Sierra.
 It was also the 4th of July weekend and I wanted to give him the full experience.
 So, against my better judgment, I turned off the Tioga road and descended into the splendor and chaos of Yosemite Valley on a holiday weekend.
 Unsurprisingly, this was a bad idea.

 After catching an obligatory view of Half Dome we beat a hasty retreat and continued east, with a quick stop in Mammoth before climbing into the mountains above Big Pine.
 From there we hit the trail.